Pitcairn Islands: Early European sightings

 Portuguese sailor Pedro Fernandes de Queirós came upon Ducie and Henderson Islands while sailing for the Spanish Crown, arriving on 26 January 1606.
 He named them La Encarnación ("The Incarnation") and San Juan Bautista ("Saint John the Baptist"), respectively.
 However, some sources express doubt about exactly which of the islands were visited and named by Queirós, suggesting that La Encarnación may actually have been Henderson Island, and San Juan Bautista may have been Pitcairn Island.

-Pitcairn Island was sighted on 3 July 1767 by the crew of the British sloop HMS Swallow, commanded by Captain Philip Carteret.
+Pitcairn Island was sighted on 3 July 1767 by the crew of the British HMS Swallow, commanded by Captain Philip Carteret.
 The island was named after midshipman Robert Pitcairn, a 15-year-old crew member who was the first to sight the island.
 Robert Pitcairn was a son of British Marine Major John Pitcairn, who was later killed at the 1775 Battle of Bunker Hill in the American War of Independence.